RAHULSINGH2996/Data-Cleaning-And-Preparation-for-Training-Machine-Learning-Model/README.md

 1. Handling missimg values
 2. Handling null values
 3. Handling duplicate values
+4. Removing Errors and Inaccuracies
+5. Remove Outliers and Create Complete Information
-4. Adding/Dropping/Renaming Columns
+6. Adding/Dropping/Renaming Columns
-5. Dropping rows based on conditions
+7. Dropping rows based on conditions
-6. Changing Column formats
+8. Changing Column formats
-7. Converting Categorical features to numbers, etc.
+9. Converting Categorical features to numbers, etc.

 Once all of these steps have been undertaken our data will be consisting of all numbers and would be ready to go into our MAchine Learning model.